 Sugar, sugar, everywhere!

-A few years ago my daughter shopped for and took in snacks for her high school home room: a bag of Cheetohs, a 2L Coca-Cola, cupcakes made from a mix, and 2 containers of store-bought frosting.
+A few years ago my daughter shopped for and took in snacks for her high school homeroom: a bag of Cheetohs, a 2L Coca-Cola, cupcakes made from a mix, and 2 containers of store-bought frosting.
 Where, oh, where did I go wrong?!?
-My only consolation is that she said she was just thinking about what her friends like.
+My only consolation is that she said she was just thinking about what her friends would like.
 Hmmmm.

-Other sweetener substitutes are the sugar alcohols such as mannitol, sorbitol and xylitol.
+Other sweetener substitutes are sugar alcohols such as mannitol, sorbitol, and xylitol.
 These are frequently used in sugar-free candies and gum but are rarely used for baking because they’re not as sweet as sugar, still have calories, and can cause bloating and diarrhea.
-These are the sugars that “don’t promote tooth decay”, because they don’t feed the bacteria that cause cavities.
+These are the sugars that “don’t promote tooth decay” because they don’t feed the bacteria that cause cavities.

-Other sweeteners you might consider (though you should know that they aren’t calorie-free or necessarily useful in preventing tooth decay) are whole, natural sweeteners such as medjool dates, molasses, honey, and maple syrup.
-I prefer to use these at home in place of sugar when possible, because they are natural sugars that haven’t been refined.
+Other sweeteners you might consider (though you should know that they aren’t calorie-free or necessarily useful in preventing tooth decay) are whole, natural sweeteners such as Medjool dates, molasses, honey, and maple syrup.
+I prefer to use these at home in place of sugar when possible because they are natural sugars that haven’t been refined.
 They’re far easier for our bodies to process and less addictive.
 You can find lots of recipes online but here’s my favorite “raw” brownie made with dates.
 A side benefit to honey is that it is naturally antimicrobial.
-I buy unsweetened yogurt and mix in a dollop of honey to sweeten it to my taste.
+I buy unsweetened yogurt and add berries or mix a dollop of honey into it to sweeten it to my taste.

 My tips for managing your sweet tooth: